icons8/lunacy-docs/docs/autolayout.md

 ### Lock/unlock right and bottom padding
 When you change left or top padding, right and bottom padding will mirror the new values.

-To change padding for individual sides, click <embed type="image/svg+xml" alt="unlock_padding" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PpXulR2e9ECMC6HIzjsYIQ.svg" width="12" />.
+Click <embed type="image/svg+xml" alt="unlock_padding" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PpXulR2e9ECMC6HIzjsYIQ.svg" width="10" /> to change padding for individual sides.

 If you lock the padding again (click <embed type="image/svg+xml" alt="lock_padding" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/Ik9qCzk510aNl1A3Oi-Grw.svg" width="16" />) after changing values for individual sides, the altered padding values won't revert back to match the opposite side.
 Enter a matching value on one side of the padding to synchronize the values once more.